nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ### 🔍 What’s Happening Internally?
 - When job.cancel() is called, it immediately sends a cancellation signal to the coroutine.
-- As the loop continues, it eventually hits ensureActive(), which checks for cancellation and throws a CancellationException.
+- As the loop continues, it eventually hits ensureActive(), which checks for cancellation and implicitly throws a CancellationException.
 - The try-catch block catches this exception and runs the catch block.
-- Inside the catch, the exception is rethrown, and due to rethrowing the CancellationException from the catch block, the coroutine gets immediately cancelled.
+- Inside the catch, the exception is explicitly rethrown, and due to rethrowing the CancellationException from the catch block, the coroutine gets immediately cancelled.

 ### ✅ Best Practice Reminder
-- Always rethrow CancellationException after cleanup to maintain structured concurrency and prevent orphaned coroutines.
+- Always explicitly rethrow CancellationException after cleanup to maintain structured concurrency and prevent orphaned coroutines.

 ### ⚠️ Suspension after Cancellation (inside catch block)